Yahi-Dev/Yahi-Dev/README.md

 ###

-<p align="left">I am a Software Development student with experience in Backend Development, specializing in C# and Python.
-I possess strong problem-solving and leadership skills.
-My focus is on creating efficient and high-quality technological solutions, and I am committed to continuous improvement and learning.</p>
+<p align="left">I am a highly skilled software developer specializing in the .NET suite.
+Despite my young age, I have solid skills in full-stack development, NextJS, ReactJS, Laravel, PHP, Docker, and SQL database management.
+I have practical experience with frameworks such as NextJS, .NET, ReactJS, and Laravel, as well as proficiency in languages ​such as C# and JavaScript.
+I stand out for my ability to solve problems, lead projects, and collaborate effectively in agile teams.
+My passion is creating innovative, efficient, and high-quality technological solutions that meet market needs and exceed expectations.</p>

 ###